 4-Beauty and Fashion

 It’s true that trends come and go.
 It’s also true that there’s always a new trend in fashion.
-You blog can be the place where people search for fashion advice and find their updates.
+You can be the beacon, and your blog the place where people search for fashion advice and get their updates.

 Your blog could tackle specific parts within the niche.
 Men’s fashion, women’s fashion, or beauty tips in general.
 Profit could come from direct ads, affiliate marketing, or selling your own approved clothes, accessories, or cosmetics if you make the investment.